 As 2020 demanded many organisations action their crisis management plans, workplaces are becoming being more adept at dealing with change and business failings.
 Many difficult decisions have been made, some overnight and some over the course of the unpredictable pandemic.
 The issue with the pandemic for leaders is that there is no rule book on it.
 Many answers came through collaboration and consultation with experts, and in the ability to ask for help when needed.
 When leaders share their vulnerability and wave their hand for help, they can gain a new perspective, and encourage collaboration and innovation, as well as becoming more relatable.
 This can also allow leaders to learn and develop new strengths.

 When people share, great work is done

-Ego is great in some aspects of business.
+Ego is great in some aspects of the business.
 Believing in yourself and being able to put that belief forward will get many people far in their careers.
-However, there’s a time and a place for ego – and sometimes the most impactful thing a leader can do it to sit and listen.
-Providing psychological safety where people can share opinions, provide feedback and be involved in decision making creates high performing teams.
+However, there’s a time and a place for ego – and sometimes the most impactful thing a leader can do is to sit and listen.
+Providing psychological safety where people can share opinions, provide feedback, and be involved in decision-making creates high-performing teams.

 When leaders ask tough questions rather than thinking they have all the answers, they give themselves the chance to hear and embrace their team’s ideas.
 “There is no team without trust”, as stated by the Head of Industry at Google Paul Santagata.
 Creating teams with trust is about everyone working toward the common goal that works for everyone, this being social capital – a set of shared values that allows individuals to work together in a group to effectively achieve a common purpose.
 Not only is the work shared, but also the ideas and therefore the end result is the same.